quantu-app/courseware/knowledge_tree/mathematics/README.md

 # Mathematics

-This is a rough outline of the topics in mathematics which we would like to build out in the knowledge tree.
+This is a rough outline of some of the subsections of the knowledge tree which the mathematics department is responsible for.

 ## Topics

+1. Foundations
-1. Logic
+    * Mathematical Logic
+    * Set Theory
+    * Category Theory
-2. Epistemology
+2. Number Theory
-3. Metaphysics
+3. Geometry & Topology
-4. Moral and Political Philosophy
-5. European Philosophy
-6. Asian Philosophy
+    * Euclidean Geometry
+    * Non-euclidean Geometry
+4. Algebra
+    * Linear Algebra
+    * Group Theory
+5. Analysis and Calculus
+    * Complex Analysis
+    * Functional Analysis